thibaudcolas/octoblog/source/_posts/2017-11-15-python-memory-profiling-for-the-draft-js-exporter.markdown

 date: 2017-11-15 15:24:38 +0200
 comments: true
 categories: [Wagtail, Tools, Python, Draft.js]
+seo_image: /images/exporter-speed-per-version.png
+seo_image_alt: Bar chart of Draft.js exporter speed per version, for each engine, showing an increase from version to version, with the right-most "string" engine being the fastest.
 ---

 Ever heard of [Draft.js](https://draftjs.org/)?
 We are rebuilding [Wagtail](https://github.com/wagtail/wagtail)’s rich text content management using this rich text editor framework from Facebook.
 Apart from a new editor, [Draftail](https://github.com/springload/draftail), we also needed an exporter to convert Draft.js content to HTML: the aptly-named [draftjs_exporter](https://github.com/springload/draftjs_exporter).